Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

 \subsection{Class Field Theory}

-\begin{remark} It is worth noting here that we won't be describing class field theory in great detail in this paper, as we will be providing only a general overview for motivation.
-Because of this, it isn't expected that the reader know these details in order to follow any results; the reader may need to take certain statements as a black box, but we believe that very little will be lost in doing so.
+\begin{remark} It is worth noting that we will not be describing class field theory in great detail in this paper, as we will be providing only a general overview for motivation.
+Because of this, it isn't expected that the reader know these details in order to follow any results; the reader may need to accept certain statements as fact, but we believe that very little will be lost in doing so.
 For further reading about class field theory, we recommend \cite{Childress}. \end{remark}

 Given a base field $K$, the main goal of class field theory is to describe all finite abelian extensions of $K$ using its local properties.
 In most cases, class field theory allows us to compute the Galois groups of these field extensions fairly easily; however, explicitly finding the fields corresponding to such Galois groups is often a much harder task.
-In fact, this is the subject of Hilbert's 12th problem, which asks which algebraic numbers must be adjoined to $K$ in order to generate all its abelian extensions.
+In fact, this is the subject of Hilbert's 12th problem, which asks which algebraic numbers must be adjoined to $K$ in order to generate its abelian extensions.

 The answer to Hilbert's 12th problem is known in only very few cases.
 For example, when $K = \Q$, the Kronecker-Weber Theorem states that every finite abelian extension of $\Q$ is contained in some finite cyclotomic extension of $\Q$.
-Thus the roots of unity are the algebraic numbers needed to generate abelian extensions of $\Q$.
+Thus the roots of unity are the algebraic numbers needed to generate abelian extensions.

-Another case in which the answer is known (and which is a source of exploration later in this paper) is the case in which $K$ is a quadratic imaginary field, where the well-known theory of complex multiplication tells us that all finite abelian extensions of $K$ are generated by adjoining certain values of the modular $j$-function along with coordinates of torsion points of elliptic curves.
+Another case in which the answer is known (and which is a source of exploration later in this paper) is the case in which $K$ is a quadratic imaginary field, where the well-known theory of complex multiplication tells us that all finite abelian extensions of $K$ are generated by adjoining certain values of the modular $j$-function along with coordinates of torsion points of certain elliptic curves.

 With this in mind, we offer the following definitions from class field theory.